nhsx/nhsx-internship-projects/index.md

 ![datamodality](https://img.shields.io/badge/MultiModalData-blueviolet) &nbsp; [NHS Semantic Search](https://nhsx.github.io/nhsx-internship-projects/nhs-semantic-search/)

 ---
-More information on the internship scheme can be found on the [NHSX internship scheme for innovation and analytics in health](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/nhsx-internship-scheme-innovation-and-analytics-health/) website.
+More information on the internship scheme can be found on the [NHS England internship scheme for innovation and analytics in health](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/nhsx-internship-scheme-innovation-and-analytics-health/) website.